Teen charged with manslaughter in fatal shooting of Fayetteville woman

 Wright told police he returned to the car to find Medcalf distraught and Costales hanging partially out of the rear seat of the vehicle and bleeding from the mouth.

-Wright said he removed Costales and laid her on the pavement in the parking lot then removed a gun Medcalf earlier tried to sell him from the front seat of the vehicle, removed the magazine and cleared the weapon then placed it on the pavement before driving away.
-Wright contacted his mother then called 911, according to the report.
+Wright said he removed Costales and laid her on the pavement in the parking lot, then removed a gun Medcalf earlier tried to sell him from the front seat of the vehicle, removed the magazine and cleared the weapon, then placed it on the pavement before driving away.
+Wright contacted his mother and then called 911, according to the report.

-Medcalf was brought to the Police Department and placed in an interview room alone, according to the report.
-While in the room police say Medcalf looked at the ceiling and said, "I thought it was unloaded.
+Medcalf was taken to the Police Department and placed in an interview room alone, according to the report.
+While in the room, police say Medcalf looked at the ceiling and said, "I thought it was unloaded.
 I'm sorry."

 Medcalf later told police Wright was in the car manipulating the firearm and it went off, striking Costales.